berops/claudie/docs/input-manifest/input-manifest.md

 - `key_fingerprint`

-  Fingerprint to the supplied private key.
+  Fingerprint of the user-supplied private key.

 - `tenancy_ocid`